-|Sutherland Beach||West off Central Avenue just North of Attridge Drive|
+|Sutherland Beach||West off Central Avenue, north of Attridge Drive|

 Please note, pets are not permitted in the following locations:

-- Playgrounds, paddling pools, spray pads, and cemeteries
+Playgrounds, paddling pools, spray pads and cemeteries

-- Kiwanis Park, Kinsmen Park, Saskatoon Forestry Farm Park and Zoo
+Kiwanis Park, Kinsmen Park, Saskatoon Forestry Farm Park and Zoo

-- The North East Swale (North of Evergreen)
+The North East Swale (North of Evergreen)

 Dog Park Development